 Furthermore, the Parties will work in good faith to identify offsite opportunities that can provide sufficient flood plain storage in order to maximize the footprint of the Project and to prove, through industry standard flood plain modeling, that any rises to the flood plain caused by the Project will be mitigated.
 Upon providing evidence of this result, the City will support a Conditional Letter of Map Revision (CLOMR) demonstrating the same to FEMA, and, post construction, a final Letter of Map Revision (LOMR) demonstrating the same.

 7.2 Shoreline Jurisdiction & Critical Areas.
 A strip along the western portion of the Property lies within the shoreline jurisdiction and any development or improvements within that area will be subject to the Carnation Shoreline Master Program.
-The City represents to Developer that, to the best of the City's knowledge, other than the described shoreline area, there are no known or mapped wetlands or other critical areas on the Property.
-In order to permit the Project, Developer would need to hire a qualified professional to complete a survey of the Property and prepare a Critical Areas Report.
+Developer has performed its due diligence in surveying the shoreline jurisdiction and any critical areas and will satisfy all requirements.

 7.3 As part of the Project, Developer will prepare AM and PM peak-hour weekday and weekend intersection analysis that studies the amount of traffic to be generated by the Project during AM and PM peak-hour, the potential transportation effects of the Project during such times, and showing acceptable operations (Level Of Service D or better) of the study intersections or providing for adequate intersection improvements to meet such peak-hour level of service standards (Level Of Service D).
 For the avoidance of doubt, the Parties acknowledge that Developer's obligations as set forth in Section 3.1(ii) hereof constitute material off-site traffic mitigation and Developer will have no further traffic mitigation obligations, except to the extent necessary to achieve a Level of Service D or better in the applicable study intersections.